JonasBK/meta/me.md

 My name is Jonas, and I am working as a Product Architect at SpecterOps.
 I enjoy writing ugly code to solve real and imaginary technical problems in the offensive and defensive security space.
 In my daily tasks, I investigate attack vectors to determine how they can be implemented in [BloodHound](https://github.com/SpecterOps/BloodHound).

+I have a background as a security consultant working with customers to harden their AD and Windows infrastructure, and I have practical experience fixing and breaking customer environments with security measures such as AD tiering, Protected Users, IPSec, and disabling NTLM.

 ## Jobs, education, certifications

 See [LinkedIn](https://www.linkedin.com/in/jonas-bk/)